 Note: Even if you configure CloudCache in your local LAN environment, Phoenix agents require a WAN connection to connect with Phoenix Cloud during backup to CloudCache.
 Phoenix uses this connection to synchronize the metadata with Phoenix Cloud while the data is backed up to CloudCache.

 - You have a limited WAN bandwidth at your remote offices.
-In this case, the completion of first backup might take a longer time over WAN due to large volume of server data.
+In this case, the completion of the first backup might take a longer time over WAN due to the large volume of server data.
 For example, server replacements or server refreshes.

 - You are backing up servers across all your existing and new remote offices for the first time.

-- You want to reduce the downtime for mission-critical restores
+- You want to reduce the downtime for mission-critical restores.

-Optimized WAN bandwidth consumption.
-With Phoenix CloudCache, you do not have to worry about the availability of WAN bandwidth at your organization for the scheduled server backups.
+- Optimized WAN bandwidth consumption: With Phoenix CloudCache, you do not have to worry about the availability of WAN bandwidth at your organization for the scheduled server backups.
 Administrators can schedule synchronization operations from Phoenix CloudCache to Phoenix Cloud during off-peak hours, thus ensuring an optimized utilization of WAN bandwidth.

 - Reduced backup time: Phoenix agents can back up large volumes of data to Phoenix CloudCache through LAN, thus ensuring a significant reduction in the backup time while backing up servers.

 - Faster restores: Data residing on Phoenix CloudCache can be restored during the predefined retention period.
 It also reduces the demand for WAN bandwidth.